kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-iks.md

     ```
 ### Storage setup for `vpc-gen2` IBM Cloud Kubernetes cluster

+**Note:To deploy Kubeflow, you don't need to change the storage setup for `vpc-gen2` Kubernetes cluster.**

 Currently, there is no option available for setting up RWX (read-write multiple nodes) type of storages.
 RWX is not a mandatory requirement to run Kubeflow and most pipelines.
 It is required by certain sample jobs/pipelines where multiple pods write results to a common storage.